 All of my collages are handmade, using paper, scissors, and glue.
 I am constantly on the lookout for raw material, such old books salvaged from the trash.
-Looking for material, categorizing it, and choosing pictures is just as fun an important to me as cutting out and combining the pictures in a collage.
+Looking for material, categorizing it, and choosing pictures is just as important to me as cutting out and combining the pictures in a collage.

 “For many artists, the search for ideal images and the process of cutting – guiding the scissors, deliberately cutting out images or fragments from their original context – is the true creative process, and it cannot be replaced by working at a computer.”

 – S. Krohn in ‘The Age of Collage’ (2013)

 Do you use photoshop to make your collages?

 No, I only use a computer to scan the finished collages.

 Wouldn’t making the collages on the computer give you more freedom and possibilities?